LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 an *inexact Newton iteration* is utilized.
 Here, the matrix :math:`{\mathcal A}` is not itself constructed since the algorithms only require the product of this matrix with a given vector.
-Additionally, each Newton system :eq:`Newton_system` is not solved completely, since these linear solvers are iterative (hence the "inexact" in the name).
+Additionally, each Newton system :eq:`ARKODE_Newton_system` is not solved completely, since these linear solvers are iterative (hence the "inexact" in the name).
 As a result. for these linear solvers :math:`{\mathcal A}` is applied in a matrix-free manner,